 It is important to be an open source of information they feel they can confide in.
 Ask how they are feeling if they are concerned and be supportive however possible.
 Reassure any concerns that they have and be sure to keep in mind explaining them in a way that is developmentally appropriate based on their age.

 Teach Good Habits

 Teach them how to protect themselves and their loved ones by showing them how to wash their hands and why it is important.
-Teach your kiddos how to cough into their elbow and encourage them to practice healthy habits of eating well and getting enough rest.
+Teach your kiddos how to cough into their elbow and encourage them to practice healthy eating and getting enough rest.
 These are great ways to talk to kids about COVID-19.
 Check out this fabulous approach below that this teacher took with black pepper to teach about germs.
 We love it!

 Do not Spread Misinformation or Anxiety

 With all of the COVID chatter, it’s easy to repeat something you heard.
 Be conscious of sticking to the facts vs. the rumors.
-Also be sure to not pass along your own anxiety.
+Also, be sure not to pass along your own anxiety.
 If you’re feeling a bit emotional or reactive to something you heard or how you’re feeling, take a deep breath.

 If you’re feeling anxious about Coronavirus, here’s an amazing toolkit that has resources for any anxiety you’re feeling: https://www.virusanxiety.com/